0xsauby/yasuo/README.md

 -f :: If you do not want Yasuo to perform port scan and already have an nmap output in xml format, use this switch to feed the nmap output

+-u :: Takes a newline-separated file of URLs saved from previous run of Yasuo.
+See below for more details.

 -n :: Tells Yasuo to not ping the host while performing the port scan.
 Standard nmap option.

 -p :: Use this switch to provide port number(s)/range